-Technology Fee: is charged each quarter to each student in order: (1) to acquire, install upgrade and maintain up-to-date and emerging technologies for enhancing student-learning outcomes; (2) to provide equitable access to technology resources i.e. internet services, web services and the infrastructure supporting student technology needs across campus' including hardware and software applications; (3) to upgrade instructional equipment; (4) central help desk services and (5) other instructional purposes, including lap tops if required.
+Technology Fee: is charged each semester to each student in order: (1) to acquire, install upgrade and maintain up-todate and emerging technologies for enhancing student-learning outcomes; (2) to provide equitable access to technology resources i.e. internet services, web services and the infrastructure supporting student technology needs across campus' including hardware and software applications; (3) to upgrade instructional equipment; (4) central help desk services and (5) other instructional purposes, including lap tops if required.

-Student Fee: is charged each quarter to all students to cover the cost of a broad array of career, counseling, tutoring, and technical student services and programs that are integral to student success.
+Student Fee: is charged each semester to all students to cover the cost of a broad array of career, counseling, tutoring, and technical student services and programs that are integral to student success.
 This fee supports: Student Health Services including counseling and wellness, Center for Learning Excellence, Library Services, Career Advising Services, The Office of Diversity and Engagement, and all other Student Support Services, Leadership Opportunities & Student Involvement as well as Safety and Security.
-The fee also supports the costs for student activities and governance including recreational activities.
+The fee also supports the costs for student activities and governance including recreational activities and support for club activities.

 Books & Supplies: The budget allotment for books and supplies was developed from the estimated cost of required textbooks for the curriculum as well as an estimate of supplies typically purchased by students.
-Housing: Housing expenses include reasonable expenses for a single student's share of rent and utilities for a modest apartment for the period of enrollment.